Fast methods to compute the Riemann zeta function: Introduction

 This is our approach to improving the complexity of computing zeta.
 We derive algorithms that enable faster evaluations of the sum (\ref{eq:gensum}) when $f(x)$ is a quadratic polynomial or a cubic polynomial, with additional restrictions on the size of the cubic coefficient in latter.
-This in turn enables a faster evaluation of the Riemann-Siegel main sum (\ref{eq:rsform1}).
+The basic idea is to apply Poisson summation to (\ref{eq:gensum}) to obtain a shorter exponential sum of a similar type.
+This is followed by an intervention that suitably normalizes the arguments of the new sum, then another application of Poisson summation, which yields yet a shorter sum, and so on.
+Notice the reason that repeated applications of Poisson summation do not trivialize (i.e. bring us back to where we started) is precisely because we intervene in between consecutive applications.

-We describe the relation between the exponential sums (\ref{eq:gensum}) and the zeta function in Section 2.
-In the same section, we derive three methods to compute $\zeta(1/2+it)$ to within $\pm\,t^{-\lambda}$ with asymptotic complexities $t^{2/5+o_{\lambda}(1)}$, $t^{1/3+o_{\lambda}(1)}$, and $t^{4/13+o_{\lambda}(1)}$.
+We explain the relation between the exponential sums (\ref{eq:gensum}) and the zeta function in \textsection{2}.
+In the same section, we outline three methods to compute $\zeta(1/2+it)$ to within $\pm\,t^{-\lambda}$ in asymptotic complexities $t^{2/5+o_{\lambda}(1)}$, $t^{1/3+o_{\lambda}(1)}$, and $t^{4/13+o_{\lambda}(1)}$.
 The first method is rather simple, while the second and third methods are substantially more complicated.
 The second method, which has complexity $t^{1/3+o_{\lambda}(1)}$, relies on an efficient and quite involved algorithm to compute \textit{quadratic exponential sums}.
 These are sums of the form (\ref{eq:gensum}) with $f(x)$ a (real) quadratic polynomial.
-A nearly-optimal algorithm to compute such sums has already been derived in~\cite{HI}.
-In comparison, the third method, which has complexity $t^{4/13+o_{\lambda}(1)}$, relies on an efficient algorithm to compute \textit{cubic exponential sums} with a small cubic coefficient (see Section 2 for precise details).
-This algorithm is developed in sections 3, 4, \& 5 here.
-Specifically, Section 3 contains an informal description of the cubic sums algorithm, Section 4 details the steps involved in it, and Section 5 contains proofs of various lemmas employed in Section 4.
+A nearly-optimal algorithm to compute such sums has already been derived in~\cite{Hi}.
+The third method, which has complexity $t^{4/13+o_{\lambda}(1)}$, relies on an efficient algorithm to compute \textit{cubic exponential sums} with a small cubic coefficient (see \textsection{2} for precise details).
+This algorithm is developed in \textsection{3}, \textsection{4}, and \textsection{5} here.